Student status changes and implications for your student visa

 University responsibility: To notify the Home Office of this change within 10 working days of it taking effect

-Impact on Student visa: We expect your visa to be curtailed by the Home Office*
+Impact on Student visa: We expect your visa to be cancelled by the Home Office*

-Your responsibility: We advise that you arrange to leave the UK within 60 days of the change taking effect.
+Your responsibility: You should arrange to leave the UK within 60 days of the change taking effect.

-You are also required to keep your contact details up to date with the University, in case we, or the Home Office, need to contact you.
-Update your details by visiting your MyNottingham portal
+You are also required to keep your contact details up to date with the University in case we, or the Home Office, need to contact you.
+Update your details by visiting your NottinghamHub.

 Additional information: The University is not able to act as an immigration sponsor in the future for a student who is assumed to have withdrawn from the course as a result of lack of engagement.
 If you are moving to study at another UK institution you should contact your new institution for immigration advice on making a fresh visa application.